 You can lock drawings to prevent accidental modifications and to reserve drawings for editing.
 If a drawing is locked and the lock is shared, other users cannot make any changes to the drawing.

 Read in all the model changes.

-The Locked By column in the Drawing list shows the user who has locked the drawing.
+The Locked by column in the Document manager shows the user who has locked the drawing.